ashish3368/Note-taking-website-using-flask/README.md

 ## Note-taking-website-using-flask
-this website make in  Python, using  Flask.
+This website make in  Python, using  Flask p.
 # specification of wesite :
 1. user authentication user login and sign up , logout fetures .
 2. user stor notes in databases , in sql using flask sqlalchemy